PeterS111/Tibetan_Translator_GPT/README.md

 ### Samples

-In the samples folder, you can find results of translations from Tibetan to English from consecutive versions of our system.
+In the samples folder, you can find results of translations (25 + 1) from Tibetan to English from consecutive versions of our system.
 In the samples, each line of Tibetan text is followed by the original translation on https://www.lotsawahouse.org/ followed by translations provided by two versions of our system.

 * version 1 - GPT-3 Babbage fine-tuned for 4 epochs on the dataset tib_small.jsonl, which contains 19794 language pairs

-* version 2 - GPT-3 Babbage fine-tuned for 4 epochs on the dataset tib_long.jsonl, which contains 53158 language pairs
+* version 2 - GPT-3 Babbage fine-tuned for 4 epochs on the dataset tib_long_train.jsonl, which contains 53158 language pairs

 Samples are presented both as .txt and .html files.
+The text that were translated were removed from the training dataset.

 ### Datasets

 The datasets folder contains datasets of Tibetan-English text as scraped from https://www.lotsawahouse.org/ with some edits by PeterS.
 There are two datasets: tib_small and tib_long.
 Both are uploaded in the original .txt version and converted into .jsonl format for GPT-3 fine-tuning.
+There is an additional tib_long_train.json, from which the 25 texts used for validation were removed.

 ### Updates